 In peacetime, the governor serves as commander in chief of the Pennsylvania National Guard, exercising control through the adjutant general.
 In the event of natural disaster or civil emergency, the governor can order Guard personnel and equipment into service to assist state and local authorities.
-For example, in September 2005, in the wake of the Hurricanes Katrina and Rita, 2,500 of our soldiers and airmen were deployed to the Gulf Coast within a few days of the storm to provide communications, humanitarian assistance and force protection.
+For example, in September 2005, in the wake of the Hurricanes Katrina and Rita, 2,500 of our Soldiers and Airmen were deployed to the Gulf Coast within a few days of the storms to provide communications, humanitarian assistance and force protection.

-Additionally, the National Guard continuously offers beneficial support to the civilian community.
-The counterdrug program, for example, provides trained people and specialized equipment to assist state and local law enforcement agencies in the fight against illegal drugs.
+Even when no emergency threatens, the PA National Guard offers broad support to the civilian community.
+The Counterdrug Program, for example, provides trained people and specialized equipment to assist state and local law enforcement agencies in the fight against illegal drugs.

-With armories and air bases in some 90 communities – in 52 counties – our presence blankets the commonwealth.
+- With armories and air bases in some 90 communities – our presence blankets the commonwealth.